-Garden Design - Make your garden feel bigger by connecting it to its surroundings
+Garden Design - How to make your garden feel bigger

 A view across Bodnant Garden to the mountains beyond